 Human Error and Waste in the Industry

-The superbill is hand-coded by medical coders, which can easily contain errors; specifically, human error.
-Human error is the cause of many issues regarding the billing process such as wasted time, the rejection of claims, and fraud.
-Wasted time is due to insurance companies rejecting claims that have errors within them, requiring the healthcare company to make corrections and resubmit them to the insurance company.
+The superbill is hand-coded by medical coders, which can easily contain errors—specifically, human error.
+Human error is the cause of many issues regarding the billing process, such as wasted time, claim rejection, and fraud.
+Wasted time is due to insurance companies rejecting claims that have errors, requiring the healthcare company to make corrections and resubmit them to the insurance company.

-This wastes time and is very inefficient if there are many errors.
+If there are many errors, this wastes time and is very inefficient.
 On the other hand, if an insurance claim is not rejected but is still incorrect, the patient can be charged with fraud.

 Opportunities for AI and Machine Learning